DataFire/Integrations/integrations/generated/amazonaws_mediaconvert/README.md

 * BurninSubtitleShadowColor `string` (values: NONE, BLACK, WHITE): Specifies the color of the shadow cast by the captions.

 ### BurninSubtitleTeletextSpacing
-* BurninSubtitleTeletextSpacing `string` (values: FIXED_GRID, PROPORTIONAL): Controls whether a fixed grid size or proportional font spacing will be used to generate the output subtitles bitmap.
-Only applicable for Teletext inputs and DVB-Sub/Burn-in outputs.
+* BurninSubtitleTeletextSpacing `string` (values: FIXED_GRID, PROPORTIONAL): Only applies to jobs with input captions in Teletext or STL formats.
+Specify whether the spacing between letters in your captions is set by the captions grid or varies depending on letter width.
+Choose fixed grid to conform to the spacing specified in the captions file more accurately.
+Choose proportional to make the text easier to read if the captions are closed caption.

 ### CancelJobRequest
 * CancelJobRequest `object`